azalea-rs/simdnbt/simdnbt/README.md

 Use the borrow variant of `Nbt` if possible, and avoid allocating unnecessarily (for example, keep strings as `Cow<str>` if you can).

 If you're using the owned variant of Simdnbt, switching to a faster allocator like [mimalloc](https://docs.rs/mimalloc/latest/mimalloc/) may help a decent amount (it's ~20% faster on my machine).

+Using `RUSTFLAGS="-Cllvm-args=-enable-dfa-jump-thread"` makes Simdnbt about 4% faster in exchange for potentially slightly longer compile times and compiler instability.

-Setting `RUSTFLAGS='-C target-cpu=native'` when running your code may also help or hurt performance.
+Setting `RUSTFLAGS='-C target-cpu=native'` when running your code may help or hurt performance, depending on your computer and program.

 ## Implementation details